timescale/docs/self-hosted/migration/migrate-influxdb.md

 *   A running instance of InfluxDB and a means to connect to it.
 *   An [installation of Timescale][install] and a means to connect to it.
 *   Data in your InfluxDB instance.
-If you need to import some sample data for a test, see the instructions for [importing sample data][import-data].

 ## Procedures

 To import data from Outflux, follow these procedures:

 1. [Install Outflux](#install-outflux)
-1. [Import sample data](#import-sample-data-into-influxdb) to InfluxDB if you don't have existing data.
 1. [Discover, validate, and transfer schema](#discover-validate-and-transfer-schema) to Timescale (optional)
 1. [Migrate data to Timescale](#migrate-data-to-timescaledb)